pekkanikander/nocfo-api-onboard/README.md

 We consider this iteration “good enough to be somewhat useful for developers.”
 At this point, future improvements (if someone picks it up) would include:

-- Robust error decoding (HTTP + JSON), possibly with retry policies.
-- AsyncSeq wrappers for more endpoints (documents, transactions).
+- AsyncSeq wrappers for more endpoints (transactions, VAT returns).
 - Folding functions for balance sheets and cash-flow reports.
 - Upstreaming the Hawaii patches instead of relying on a local fork.